Friday, 14 November 2014

 Determine and document applicable disaster recovery or business continuity plans/requirements

-Any existing disaster recovery and business continuity plans must be understood and their relationship with the planned system defined and documented.Disaster recovery would involve replicating an entire site, including the identity repositories, in addition to replacing hardware or subcomponents.
+Any existing disaster recovery and business continuity plans must be understood and their relationship with the planned system defined and documented.Disaster recovery would involve replicating an entire site,

 Identify and document the anticipated physical/business/regulatory environment(s) in which the system(s) will be deployed.
 All regulations regarding storage of user information in cloud must be clearly understood